Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 The OU TMA questions and answers make use of a number of advanced features of the Word Processor they use.
 They also use a number of Fonts which are not available in Word on most PCs.
 There is an increasing tendency to provide them as PDF files but when they are available as document (.doc) files you must take care when pasting in text from the TMA questions or using their documents as an outline for your answer.
 In Word the "style" of a paragraph is usually displayed in a little window on the left of toolbar for the paragraph containing the cursor.
 If this is "normal" then all is fine.
 It may also reflect any indenting/numbering.
 The "style" information will also migrate into paragraphs you add below a paragraph with a "style" - use the drop down menu next to the display of the "style" to reset to "normal".
 The same applies to fonts but that is much more obvious and easy to understand and change.

-This also causes problems with screen captures that either don't end up in the right place, or on top of one another when pasted in.
+There are often problems with screen captures that either don't end up in the right place, or on top of one another when pasted in when complex styles are used.
 A reasonable form of presentation can be created in this case if:

 (Thanks to Tony Corbett for identifying these problems and a solution)